openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    -05

    * mandate support for same device flow for redirect-based OpenID4VP
-   * add ecosystem guidance section
+   * add Ecosystem guidance section
    * change wallet attestation format from mandatory to recommended
-   * update crypto suites to require at least ECDSA w/ P-256 and SHA-256 for verifying signed artificats; and made ecosystem-specific exceptions for crypto suites and hash algorithms if certain criteria is not met
+   * update crypto suites to require at least ECDSA w/ P-256 and SHA-256 for verifying signed artificats; and made Ecosystem-specific exceptions for crypto suites and hash algorithms if certain criteria is not met
    * removed intent_to_retain mandatory
    * add small note about signed requests
    * clarify batch issuance requirements